varnishcache/varnish-cache/doc/sphinx/tutorial/statistics.rst

 Statistics
 ----------

-Now that your varnish is up and running lets have a look at how it is doing.
+Now that your varnish is up and running let's have a look at how it is doing.
 There are several tools that can help.

 varnishtop